Devblog

 What it added up to

 We started on March 4 with an empty Xcode project.
-By late April the app had 24 feature modules, five mission types, subscriptions, localization, a live AI skill map, a real brand system, and a content model that finally matched the product idea.
+By late April the app had mission variety, progression, localization, premium infrastructure, and a clearer product identity.
+Then came a longer polish phase that reshaped a lot of what users actually feel in the app.

 The build strategy mattered as much as the features.
 One focused module at a time.
 Tight scope.
 Verification before moving on.
 When something went sideways, we stopped after a few failed attempts and reset instead of grinding forward blindly.